RasimYetim/Tecno-Gundem/README.md

 # Tecno-Gundem
 A repo for web programming project.
-It contains a website about technology.
+It contains a blog about technology.
 For more details, read readme.txt .